Claude Estiennot de la Serre: Life

 He was born at Toutry.
 He joined the Benedictines at Vendôme and was professed there in 1658.
-After teaching humanities for a short time to the junior monks at Pontlevoy, he was, at the instance of Dom Luc d'Achery, sent to the Abbey of St-Germain-des-Prés, Paris.
+After teaching humanities for a short time to the junior monks at Pontlevoy, he was, at the instance of Luc d'Achery, sent to the Abbey of St-Germain-des-Prés, Paris.

-There he met Dom Mabillon, whose intimate friend and fellow-worker he became.
+There he met Jean Mabillon, whose intimate friend and fellow-worker he became.
 Together they journeyed on foot through Flanders, visiting all its chief monastic libraries.
 In 1670 he was made sub-prior of St-Martin's, Pontoise.

 In 1684 he was appointed procurator for his congregation in the Curia Romana, which post required his residence in Rome for the remainder of his life.
 During the fifteen years he lived in Italy he saw to many matters of ecclesiastical business.
 He enjoyed the confidence of several popes and other high officials of the Catholic Church.

-He died at d. at Rome in 1699, and was buried in the church of the Minims of SS.
+He died at Rome in 1699, and was buried in the church of the Minims of SS.
 Trinità de' Monti.